Billy Joel

-Joel's 52nd Street (1978) was his first album to reach No. 1 on the Billboard 200.
-Glass Houses (1980) was an attempt to further establish himself as a rock artist; it featured "It's Still Rock and Roll to Me" (Joel's first single to top the Billboard Hot 100), "You May Be Right", "Don't Ask Me Why", and "Sometimes a Fantasy".
+Joel's 52nd Street (1978) was his first album to reach No. 1 on the Billboard 200, as well as winning his first and only Album of the Year award at the 22nd Annual Grammy Awards.
+Glass Houses (1980) was an attempt to further establish him as a rock artist; it featured "It's Still Rock and Roll to Me" (Joel's first single to top the Billboard Hot 100), "You May Be Right", "Don't Ask Me Why", and "Sometimes a Fantasy".
 The Nylon Curtain (1982) stemmed from a desire to create more lyrically and melodically ambitious music.
 An Innocent Man (1983) served as an homage to genres of music that Joel had grown up with in the 1950s, such as rhythm and blues and doo-wop; it featured "Tell Her About It", "Uptown Girl", and "The Longest Time", three of his best-known songs.
+He also released studio albums The Bridge (1986) and Storm Front (1989).
 After River of Dreams (1993), Joel largely retired from producing studio material, although he went on to release Fantasies & Delusions (2001), featuring classical compositions composed by him and performed by British-Korean pianist Richard Hyung-ki Joo.
-Joel provided voiceover work in 1988 for the Disney animated film Oliver & Company, performing the song "Why Should I Worry?", and contributed to the soundtracks to several films, including Easy Money (1983), Ruthless People (1986), A League of Their Own, and Honeymoon in Vegas (both 1992).
-Joel returned to composing new music with the 2024 single "Turn the Lights Back On".
+Joel provided voiceover work in Disney Animation's 1988 film Oliver & Company, performing the song "Why Should I Worry?", and contributed to the soundtracks to several films, including Easy Money (1983), Ruthless People (1986), A League of Their Own, and Honeymoon in Vegas (both 1992).
+Joel returned to writing new songs with the 2024 single "Turn the Lights Back On".

 Joel has had a successful touring career, holding live performances across the globe.
-In 1987, he became one of the first artists to hold a rock tour in the Soviet Union.
-Joel has had 33 Top 40 hits in the U.S., three of which ("It's Still Rock and Roll to Me", "Tell Her About It", and "We Didn't Start the Fire") topped the Billboard Hot 100.
-He has been nominated for 23 Grammy Awards, winning six, including Album of the Year for 52nd Street.
+In 1987, he became one of the first Western artists to hold a rock tour in the Soviet Union.
+Joel has had thirty-three Top 40 hits in the U.S., three of which ("It's Still Rock and Roll to Me", "Tell Her About It", and "We Didn't Start the Fire") topped the Billboard Hot 100.
+He has been nominated for twenty-three Grammy Awards, winning five, including Album of the Year for 52nd Street.
 Joel was inducted into the Songwriters Hall of Fame in 1992, the Rock and Roll Hall of Fame in 1999 and the Long Island Music Hall of Fame in 2006.
 He received the 2001 Johnny Mercer Award from the Songwriters Hall of Fame and was recognized at the 2013 Kennedy Center Honors.